Behavioral finance FAQ / Glossary (Noise)

 Noisy markets?

-Market noises often take the form of small price moves
+Market noises often take the form of small price

-without real changes in economic situations and prospects
+moves without real changes in economic

 Definition #2 (noise trading)